worldviewer/ionic-social-network/README.md

 * The refusal to fully and meaningfully engage both sides of scientific controversies creates what I like to call "innovation bottlenecks".
 As a methodology, such an approach assumes that it knows the answer to a big question when in fact the community of scientists have collectively decided not to rationally engage the other side of the issue.
 Such an approach can be expected to be extremely costly to society's future standard of living insofar as these controversies can be expected to basically block certain scientific discoveries.

-## A Prototype for a Solution: A Mobile Gesture-Based Scientific Article Reader that Teaches Epistemology and Worldviews through Use of the App
+## A Prototype for a Solution: A Mobile Gesture-Based Scientific Article Reader that Teaches Epistemology, Worldviews, History and Philosophy of Science through Use of the App

 My name is Chris Reeve and I've spent a decade closely following the issues faced by a group of scientific theorists who have been engaged in a bitter dispute for more than half a century.
 The two sides of this debate publish in two different scientific journals -- the _Astrophysical Journal_ and IEEE's _Transactions on Plasma Science_.
 I've used this highly complex debate over how to model the universe's fundamental state for matter, *plasma*, as a prototypical controversy to design a solution.
 My approach contrasts sharply with <a href="https://plus.google.com/+ChrisReeveOnlineScientificDiscourseIsBroken/posts/ZyWHQxTUk53">Google's approach for their truth engine</a>, where they test their system with the debate over Obama's birth certificate.